swain/TinyKeychain/README.md

 Keychain.default[.authToken] = nil
 ```

-Or, you can interface directly, and implement some error handling:
+Or, you can use the full API, and implement some error handling:
 ```swift
 // Store
 let token = MyToken(fullToken: "sample.token")